jumpman-cmd/jumpman-cmd/README.md

 - Welcome to my GitHub profile!
 I'm a senior Computer Science student passionate about software development, ethical hacking, and operations. 🚀

-- As a DevSecOps enthusiast, I enjoy keeping it buff—I'm talking about the code, not muscles. 💪💪😂😂
+- As a tech enthusiast, I enjoy keeping it buff—I'm talking about the code, not muscles. 💪💪😂😂

 - I enjoy creating algorithms and simple solutions, and I'm always looking to improve my skills... 💻

 - Join me on my journey through the world of programming.
 Let's work together to build something great. 🛤️🖥️

-- Let's Code!💻🚀
+- Let's Code! 💻🚀

 ### 🧰 Languages and Tools
 <br/>